 Your personal data will be processed for the following purposes:

-(f) to administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes; and (i) to send you email alerts and newsletters that you receive as a term of your membership or that have opted-in to receive by filling in our online forms or contacting us by email or by other means.
+- To send email alerts and newsletters that you receive as a term of your membership or that have opted-in to receive by filling in our online forms or contacting us by email or by other means.
 We also provide the facility to opt-out of receiving such communication on the site and within each such email we send you.

 We rely upon the following legal bases in controlling and processing your personal data: